top of page

 SAT II Math: 800

-AP Exams: Calculus BC (5), Chemistry (5), English Language (5), English Literature (5), Government (4), Latin (5), Physics (5), Statistics (5)
+AP Scores: Calculus BC (5), Chemistry (5), English Language (5), English Literature (5), Government (4), Latin (5), Physics (5), Statistics (5)

 I am an undergraduate at Brown University (Class of 2026) studying Applied Mathematics–Economics and Computer Science.
 Teaching has been a constant throughline in my academic and creative life, and I enjoy helping others build confidence and mastery across disciplines.
 I have played violin for over 15 years, performing works such as the Sibelius, Tchaikovsky, and Paganini concertos, appearing at Carnegie Hall, serving as concertmaster of the Atlanta Symphony Youth Orchestra, and serving as a member of the Brown University Orchestra.
 Through years of performing and teaching, I have learned how patience, listening, and encouragement help students grow both technically and personally.
 In mathematics and statistics, I was double accelerated in high school and took college level courses at Georgia Tech, later earning a top 9% placement in an international team-based mathematical modeling competition.
 At Brown, I serve as a teaching assistant for linear algebra, intermediate microeconomics, and macroeconomics, and I am part of a small group of Math Teaching Fellows who study how students learn and how to make challenging material clearer and more engaging.
 Working with hundreds of students each semester has taught me how to adjust to different learning styles and support students through both uncertainty and progress.
 Outside the classroom, I am also a nationally recognized visual artist (Scholastics Award Gold Medalist) with 17 years of experience, the former Class and Student Council President of my high school, and a Peer Career Advisor at Brown.
 I also studied Latin with perfect scores on the NLE, NLVE, and NCEE and conducted research at Emory University and the CDC during high school, experiences that shaped my belief that there is beauty and meaning across all disciplines and that every student deserves to feel curious and capable.
 When I teach, I combine careful attention to detail with curiosity and creative problem solving so students feel supported while building independence.
 My goal is for every student to feel understood, capable, and proud of their growth as they develop skills that stay with them long after a lesson ends.